electronicarts/ea-async/README.md

 It might interfere with jvm debugging.
 This alternative is present as a fallback.

 #### Option 3 - Run instrumentation tool

-The ea-async-VERSION.jar is a runnable artifact jar that can pre-instrument your files (since version 0.9.1)
+The ea-async-VERSION.jar is a runnable jar that can pre-instrument your files (since version 0.9.1)

 Usage: